super-jkdevops/vcluster-explore/doc/SYNC-OPTIONS.md

   Normal   Scheduled    77s                default-scheduler  Successfully assigned default/test-8499f4f74-zfmfd to k3d-dev-agent-2
   Warning  FailedMount  13s (x8 over 77s)  kubelet            MountVolume.SetUp failed for volume "kube-api-access-66rjq" : configmap "kube-root-ca.crt-x-default-x-vcluster" not found
 ```

+`Important!!!`
+Since vcluster pods will not consume configmaps within vcluster they will stay invisible for host cluster!
+This is very
+important in play around hostcluster configmaps came from vcluster!

+---

+#### Secrets
+They are not critical and it can be disable so far I did not encountered any isses for disabling it.

+`Important!!!`
+It is same rule here than for Configmaps, since vcluster pods will not consume secrets within vcluster
+they will stay invisible for host cluster!
+This is very important in play around hostcluster secrets came from vcluster!

+TBD:
+- [] Deep check how it behaves!

 ---